Sharadindu Bandyopadhyay: Sadashib

 Sadashib, (Note: Also written as 'Sadashiv' by some sources.) or Sadashib Rao, is a fictional character of a young lad starring in a series of short stories of Sharadindu Bandyopadhyay.
-The protagonist of the series Sadashib is a Maratha soldier hailing from the village Dongarhpur.
+The protagonist of the series Sadashib is a Marathi soldier hailing from the village Dongarhpur.
 This character was created with the backdrop of 16th century Maharashtra when the Maratha-Adil Shah-Mughal antipathy was at its pinnacle.
 The conflict of Chhatrapati Shivaji and Aurangzeb provided the series with its own distinctive plot.

 Background

 As per the pretext of the series, the Mughals were residing on Daulatabad north of Maharashtra and Sultan Adil Shah was in the charge of Bijapur fort in the south.
 Although at the time of the story's beginning the forces of Shivaji had not yet earned the total trust of entire mass, they were on the rise to end the daily oppression of the simple villagers and the common people in the hands of the tyrant rulers.
 During this time Sadashib, an orphan boy of around seventeen to eighteen was growing up in his maternal uncle's house in the village Dongarhpur with his uncle and aunt who strongly despised him.
 One day, his maternal uncle Sakharam decides to throw him out of his home after consulting with the villages head and other elders citing the reason that he is unable to provide sustenance to his household in the time of war and crisis.
 Sadashiv, who has nobody in the village to turn to leaves, but his friend Kumkum, the daughter of village elder Biththal Patil, advises him to go and join Shivaji's troops.
 Later, Kumkum helps him escape on the ailing horse of her father.
 Sadashiv sets course for Puna, (Note: Now called Pune.) but he encounters Shivaji's forces en route, eventually helps them unknowingly.
 They take him to Torna, where Shivaji was camping and he joins Shivaji's force and gets popular by the day on the merit of his young as well as cunning stature.
 In the passage of time, he becomes the go-to-man of Shivaji and helps to tide him over of different problems.